gracebrindle/507_final_project/README.md

 enter the first and last name of the relevant politician in title case (e.g. Joe Biden)

-4. The program will download an HTML file with the results to a local directory.
+4. Once the search is complete, the program will download an HTML file with the results to a local directory.
 It will create an HTML file for each search.

 5. Open the HTML file in your browser to see the graph.